 The ladder of inference, a concept developed by organizational psychologist Chris Argyris, highlights the mental process we use from the moment we receive information to our decisions or actions.

-We may think we are rational, however the way we perceive reality is shaped by our history, experiences and beliefs.
+We may think we are rational, but the way we perceive reality is shaped by our history, experiences, and beliefs.

-As demonstrated in the infographic on the left, we can get caught into a reflexive loop.
+As demonstrated in the infographic on the left, we can get caught in a reflexive loop.
 This can lead us to miss factual details.

 Jumping to conclusions clouds our ability to listen accurately.